Five proven lead-generation ideas are:

-Another proven lead-generation idea to help your prospects become educated or solve a problem involves creating an email course.
+Another of our proven lead-generation ideas to help your prospects become educated or solve a problem involves creating an email course.

 The free email course should consist of short lessons, sent perhaps every day or once a week, that help your audience build a skill or find solutions.

 Create email courses for topics that call for lots of details.
-You’ll want to provide “meaty” information that your audience can take a bit of and really chew, i.e., learn from.
+You’ll want to provide “meaty” information that your audience can take a bite of and really chew, i.e., learn from.

 Do your prospects need to lose weight?
 Offer one tip per day that includes lots of ways to get consistent calorie-burning activity.

 Need to show prospects the best way to buy insurance?
 Create an email course and break up the steps into daily messages.